rp4rk/focused-will/discipline.md

 ### Mitigation

 Mitigation is a blanket term for effects that reduce incoming damage before it happens, good examples of this would be Pain Suppression, Power Word: Barrier, and to a lesser extent the "absorption" effect that is applied to an enemy by Mind Blast.
 Percentage based mitigations, such as Power Word: Barrier, can be extremely powerful depending on the magnitude of incoming damage, allowing players to survive damage that they would otherwise be incapable of surviving.
+On the other hand, spells such as Mind Blast or Mindgames can provide extremely potent knock-on effects by mitigating the power of a specific attack, such as the leap from Goliaths on the Stone Legion Generals encounter or bosses that heal via damage dealt.

 #### Core Mechanics Summary